monicavohra/datasciencecoursera/R Programming Quiz1.md

 A character vector containing letter"a".

+A character vector of lenght 1

 Question 9
 ----------
 Suppose I have a vector x <- 1:4 and a vector y <- 2.
 What is produced by the expression x + y?

 Answer:

-A numeric vector with elements 3, 2,3, 4
+A integar vector with elements 3, 2,3, 4

 Question 10
 ------------